-Part of your Network Floating License installation package included step-by-step instructions (“PhotoModeler_NetFloat_Installation_Instructions.pdf”) on how to install the Network Floating License version of PhotoModeler.
+Part of your Network Floating License installation package included step-by-step instructions (“PhotoModeler_NetFloat_Installation_Instructions_2020.pdf”) on how to install the Network Floating License version of PhotoModeler.

 This article lists the most common sources of installation problems.

-2. Make sure you browse to or enter the NetShare path consistently across all client installations.
-The NetShare path is set during installation which tells PhotoModeler where to look for the NetFloatlicense.
+2. Make sure you enter the NetShare path consistently across all client installations.
+The NetShare path is set when you first launch PhotoModeler on the ‘Welcome To PhotoModeler’ screen.
 Since there can only be a single NetFloat license, each client installation must ‘point’ to the correct NetShare folder.

 3. Use the “UNC Path” convention for identifying the NetShare location.
 A UNC path does not use a drive letter, it uses a specific path to the location and applies to all operating systems.
 A UNC Path looks like this: